tropicsquare/orshin-demo/examples/Tetris_TP01_COREV/README.md

 ### Current Implementation

 - Uses pre-shared keys for demonstration
-- Implements BlueBrothers protocol for secure communication
+- Implements BB-protocol for secure communication
 - Supports hardware-based random number generation

 ### Security Note

 ⚠️ **Warning**: This demo is for educational and demonstration purposes only.
 Keys are hardcoded and should not be used in production.
-- The communication channel is fully encrypted and authenticated using the BlueBrothers protocol.
+- The communication channel is fully encrypted and authenticated using the BB-protocol.

 ### Production Recommendations